 Clever dogs are hugely loyal, affectionate and caring and almost everything they do is in the interest of pleasing you and your family.
 While this truly makes them “man’s best friend”, it is also a massive responsibility for pet owners.
 Intelligent dogs, by nature of their breeding, are also very energetic, dislike being left alone for long periods, and, because they are used to burning off so much energy every day, are prone to weight gain.

-Thus, you should only consider getting a smart dog if you can devote your time and attention, won’t be bothered by his or her constant desire to play and explore, and can resist those puppy dog eyes to ensure they follow a strict and regular diet.
+Thus, you should only consider getting a smart dog if you can devote sufficient time and attention to them, won’t be bothered by his or her constant desire to play and explore, and can resist those puppy dog eyes to ensure they follow a strict and regular diet.

 Of course, just because other breeds don’t make the list for the nation’s cleverest dogs, it doesn’t mean they don’t make great pets.
-In fact, dogs deemed “less intelligent” are often much easier to care for as they don’t demand so much of your time and attention, nor do many demand as much exercise, but are nonetheless very trainable and affectionate pets.
+In fact, dogs deemed “less intelligent” are often much easier to care for as they don’t demand so much of your time and attention, nor demand as much exercise, and make very trainable and affectionate pets.

 If you can give them the space they need to burn off their energy and the mental stimulation to keep them from becoming bored, the UK’s smartest dog breeds can also be the nation’s closest companions, as evidenced by how popular these breeds have already become.